 For information on safety codes regulations and requirements visit the Superior Safety Codes website.
 Permit applications can also be filled out online.

-The Municipal Affairs website also has an array of Safety Tips & Brochures on common residential renovation projects, such as basement development and installation of swimming pools.
+The Safety Codes Council website also has an array of Safety Tips & Brochures on common residential renovation projects, such as basement development and installation of swimming pools.
 Before starting your project check with the town for municipal regulations that may also apply.

 Public Trees and Development Services